 Welcome to a practical Zapier tutorial!
 In this guide, you'll learn how to send digital calendar invites whenever a customer makes a booking on your marketplace.

 Your marketplace sends email notifications by default, but these notifications don't include a link to add the event to the recipient's online calendar.
-This tutorial shows you how to extend your marketplace's capabilities using Zapier to send calendar invites in .ics format, which users can use to add the event to a digital calendar like iCal or Google Calendar.
+This tutorial shows you how to extend your marketplace's capabilities using Zapier to send digital calendar invites in .ics file format.
+Users can use such an invite to add the event to a digital calendar like Apple Calendar or Google Calendar.

 If you haven’t gone through the introduction and the action/event article of our Zapier collection, we encourage you to do so to better understand how things work.
 If you want to dive straight into action either way, read on!